 A minimum of nine credit hours of program electives are required prior to graduation.
-Elective course work is to be taken while enrolled in the PharmD program.
+Elective course work is to be taken while enrolled in the Doctor of Pharmacy program.
 Courses taken prior to matriculation into the PharmD program may not be counted as an elective.